HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ### Withdrawal Certificates

 The first concept is the Withdrawal Certificate which serves primarily as a container for Backward Transfers.
 Additionally, it is used as a liveness indicator for sidechains.
-When there is no Withdrawal Certificate submitted for a given sidechain within a time period (`submit_len`) defined with the deployment of said sidechain, it is considered to be inactive by the mainchain.
-No further Withdrawal Certificates for that sidechain will be accepted by the mainchain.
+When there is no Withdrawal Certificate submitted for a given sidechain within a time period (`submit_len`) defined with the deployment of said sidechain, that sidechain is considered to be inactive by the mainchain, and no further Withdrawal Certificates for that sidechain will be accepted by the mainchain.

 Grouping Backward Transfers comes with two advantages compared to broadcasting them individually.
 First, it reduces the amount of inter-chain communication.
 If you consider a system with a single sidechain this advantage could be considered negligible - in a system with tens and potentially hundreds of sidechains not so much.
-Second, it reduces the computational burden on the sidechain.
+Second, it might reduce computational burden on the sidechain.
 Remember how each Withdrawal Certificate has a SNARK proof attached, which authorizes the transaction and proves correct state transitions within the sidechain.
-Generating this proof comes at a computational cost which is reduced by broadcasting sidechain updates to the mainchain less frequently.
+Generating this proof comes at a computational cost which, depending on the proving system adopted by the sidechain, may be reduced by broadcasting sidechain updates to the mainchain less frequently.

 Note that the mainchain consensus protocol does not impose any rules on how exactly a Withdrawal Certificate should be generated and by whom it should be submitted.

 ### Withdrawal Epochs

-The concept of Withdrawal Epochs is introduced as a period of mainchain blocks in which a sidechain is collecting Backward Transfers to be broadcast to the mainchain.
-One Withdrawal Certificate is submitted per Withdrawal Epoch, accompanied by a SNARK proof that all state transitions are valid.
+The concept of Withdrawal Epoch is introduced as a number of mainchain blocks in which a sidechain is collecting Backward Transfers to be broadcasted to the mainchain.
+One Withdrawal Certificate is submitted per Withdrawal Epoch, accompanied by a SNARK proof that all backward transfers are valid.

 ![Withdrawal Epochs in Zendoo](/assets/post_files/technology/expert/4.2-cross-chain-transactions/withdrawal-epoch.jpg)